youhengzhou/sysc-4005-project/what to do.md

 lambda: the average rate at which items enter and leave the system,
 W: average time that each item spends in the system

+buffer is now [1|2] and time [1'stime,2'stime]

+find stnd deviation, by plotting it multiple times

 -   system

     -   c1 + c2 + c3